MichaelStephan/functionaltestingstrategy/functional_test_strategy_in_yaas.md

 Tools like the robot framework or SOAPUI may be used to simulate real user journeys on the real stage/ production services.
 Smoke tests cover only happy paths and don't test an erroneous scenarios.
 Each team is asked to keep the amount of smoke tests to a minimum, e.g. one simple test per service resource.

+# Delivery
+The authors of this guide are aware of the fact that all teams implemented their services differently, some follow a clean layered architecture as described above others don't.
+Still the concepts can be mapped to any kind of implementation patterns.

+	* Periodically execute smoke testing (aka existing integration tests) in stage and production), due to TBD
+	* Create acceptance tests and embed into CI process (responsibility of all teams, tracked by Angela), due to TBD
+	* Create REST API tests and embed into CI process (responsibility of all teams, tracked by Angela), due to TBD
+	* Create data access logic tests - data sources and embed into CI process (responsibility of all teams, tracked by Angela), due to TBD
+	* Create data access logic tests - integration logic and embed into CI process  (responsibility of all teams, tracked by Angela), due to TBD
+	* Setup pact repository (responsibility of Idefix), due to TBD
+	* Setup CI process to publish pact contracts into pact repository (reponsibility of all teams), due to TBD
+	* Periodically execute contract tests (responsibility of Idefix), due to TBD

 # Further TODOs

 ## How to enfore immutability of REST API tests and acceptance tests
+## Implications of test failures (e.g. stop CI process)